 Filter papers are usually made up of cotton fibres.
 The key component used in the manufacturing of filter paper is cellulose.
 The main purpose of filter paper is to separate fine particles of substances from liquids or gases.
 The pores of the filter paper are fine enough to allow the liquid and gas molecules to pass through it easily but act as a barrier to solid particles, thereby blocking and capturing them.

-A dropper consists of a glass tube that has a small opening on one end and is attached to a vacuum rubber bulb at the other end.
-A dropper is used when it is desired to pour a minimum amount of liquid into a container or when it is required to control the amount of solution being added to a reaction.
+A dropper consists of a glass tube that has a small opening at one end and is attached to a vacuum rubber bulb at the other end.
+A dropper is used when it is required to control the amount of solution being added to a reaction.
 To fill the dropper with a solution, the vacuum bulb is pressed and the open tip of the dropper is dipped into the container that contains the solution.
 The dropper must be properly immersed into the solution.
 When the vacuum bulb is released, the solution gets sucked into the glass tube.
 On pressing the bulb, the solution can be poured drop by drop.
-A dropper is also used in general life as a medicine dropper.
+A dropper is also used as a medicine dropper.

 The thermometer is one of the most crucial laboratory equipment.
 These are the sensing devices that are used to determine the current temperature of an object.
 Different types of thermometers used in laboratories include mechanical, differential, and logging thermometers.
 Laboratory thermometers have a high level of precision as compared to clinical or general thermometers.
 A clinical thermometer cannot be used for industrial or laboratory purposes as it will cause a significant loss in the accuracy of the observed results.
 They are also used for monitoring the progress of an experiment, performing instrument calibration, in materials testing, and maintaining a sterile work environment.